Linaro/lava/doc/v2/glossary.rst

     ``Query`` to replace `filter`.
 This code is in ongoing development but includes support for:

-    * viewing results so far whilst the test job is still running
+    * viewing results so far while the test job is still running
     * retaining results from earlier actions even if the test job fails later
     * allowing any action in the pipeline to generate results